-According to the Modern Money view (heterodox), money is not something created by private people seeking an efficient way for their exchange.
-Money is a constitutional project initiated by the centre of the the group, it is a legal institution used to record debits and credits.
+According to the Modern Money view (heterodox), money is not something created by the private society seeking an efficient way for their exchange.
+Money is a constitutional project initiated by the government (the centre), it is a legal institution used to record debits and credits.

 It is important to mention the fact that the Modern Money view is supported by historical and anthropological evidence while there is no evidence supporting the traditional barter and efficiency view.

 For the past 4000 years, at least, we have had Modern Money.